Columbus Ohio Civil Protection Order Attorneys

 A CPO can order the Respondent to do or not do the following:

-- Stay at least 500 feet (or other reasonable amount of distance) away from protected persons
+Stay at least 500 feet (or another reasonable amount of distance) away from protected persons

 How long can a full Civil Protection Order last?